AP® Physics 1 Exam Format

 What Is the Format of the AP Physics 1 Exam?

-The AP Physics 1 exam includes two main sections - Section 1: Multiple-Choice Questions (MCQs) and Section 2: Free-Response Questions (FRQs).
+The AP Physics 1 exam includes two main sections1: Section 1 - Multiple-Choice Questions (MCQs) and Section 2 - Free-Response Questions (FRQs).
 Each section is worth 50% of the total exam score.

-You will receive a sheet containing a table of constants and equations needed to answer questions in both sections of the exam.
-In addition to this, you will be allowed to use either a four-function, scientific, or graphing calculator to help you.
-The use of a calculator is permitted in both sections of the exam.
+Students will receive a sheet containing a table of constants and equations needed to answer questions in both sections of the exam.
+In addition to this, they will be allowed to use either a four-function, scientific, or graphing calculator in both sections of the exam.

-45 Questions 50% of the total exam score 90 minutes
+Section 1A: Single-Select Multiple-Choice Questions 45 Questions 50% of the total

 Now that you have had a brief introduction to the AP Physics 1 exam format, let’s take a closer look at each of the sections on the exam.